rick001/unsplash-image-fetcher/readme.txt

    ![Example of Featured Image](screenshot-2.png)

 == Changelog ==
+= 1.6 =
+* Documented usage of Unsplash API and added links to Unsplash Terms of Use and Privacy Policy.

 = 1.5 =
 * Replaced file_get_contents with wp_remote_get and WP_Filesystem methods.
 * Added license information to the plugin header.